No, clean energy can’t be imposed without hurting the most vulnerable!

 A comprehensive system is needed to facilitate a 30-year transition from fossil fuels to clean energy.

-A Few Details
+A Few More Details

-Building a clean energy economy from the ground up will likely require trillions of dollars annually over the coming decades[1] to fund the extensive workforce required to develop an entirely new infrastructure.
+Building a clean energy economy from the ground up will likely require trillions of dollars annually over the coming decades[2] to fund the extensive workforce required to develop an entirely new infrastructure, including the acquisition of mining permits, the establishment of supply chains, the construction of clean power plants, and the gradual replacement of existing fossil fuel-dependent equipment.